xiaket/xiaket.github.io/_posts/2010-06-19-python-class-methods-customize.md

 <pre class="code" data-lang="python"><code>
 class Jsondiff(object):
     """
-    This object is used to save substraction results from two Json objects.
+    This object is used to save subtraction results from two Json objects.
     """
     def __init__(self, _diffdict):
         """